security-assignments/security-assignments.github.io/_projects/pen-test.md

 ## Tips -- General

 *   Did your scan show that the server is running something on port 80?
-It's probably a web page!
+If so, it's probably a web page!
 Try browsing to it by using kali's firefox, and put your server's ip address into the address bar.